m4ttsch/omscs-notes-notes/operating-systems/virtualization.md

 The **front-end driver** resides in the guest VM and the actual driver for the physical device - the **back-end driver** - resides in the service VM (or the host in type 2 virtualization).

-Although the back-end driver doesn’t necessarily have to be modified, as it is the same driver that the OS would use as if it were running natively, the front-end driver does need to be modified.
+Although the back-end driver doesn't necessarily have to be modified, as it is the same driver that the OS would use as if it were running natively, the front-end driver does need to be modified.

 The front-end driver needs to take the device operations that are made by the applications in the guest, and then wrap them in a standard format to be delivered to the back-end component.
 Because of this modification, this model can only really be used in paravirtualized guests.